BETALAB-team/NEST-UBEM-processing-tools/Cagliari/README.md

-# UBEM creation from ope datasets (Cagliari example)
+# UBEM creation from open datasets (Cagliari example)

 This repository includes a set of QGIS graphical models allowing an automatic execution of pre-processing operations on open GIS datasets (concerning a selected study area in Cagliari, Italy) to generate a suitable input file for an EUReCA-based UBEM